 Most US acupuncturists also see only one patient per hour and charge $60 to $175 per treatment.
-Our community acupuncture model, the traditional approach in Asia, allows us to see multiple patients an hour, streamlining our treatments.
+Our community acupuncture model, the traditional approach in Asia, allows us to see multiple patients an hour.
 That way, we can make acupuncture affordable and still make a living ourselves.
 All of that said, we still spend time a good deal of time talking with each patient, going over individual medical records, and asking relevant questions.
 Our diagnostic skills are extremely refined, and help us decide how to treat you as an individual.
 Our charges are based on a sliding scale ($30 – $65) per treatment.
 You decide what you can afford.

 Help us spread the word.
 Let your friends, family, and coworkers know about us!
 Feel free to take plenty of cards and flyers at your next visit to help us get the word out about our affordable acupuncture clinic.
 Let them know there are alternatives out there!